 Implementing Advanced Monitoring Tools

-Continuous monitoring is crucial for robust security.
+Continuous monitoring is a cornerstone of robust security.

 — Lee Curtis, CEO of Seguro Technology